Last Updated on: May 26, 2026

 - Actually understanding who your customer is

-CDP Tech Stack Visualization Example:
+CDP Tech Stack Visualization Example

+In this stack, Segment CDP is in the middle and connected to nearly every tool.
 Before, the client had 2-6 versions of a customer across 4-8 tools with an expensive piece of middleware they created, which blocked personalization of marketing and ad audiences and accurate attribution reporting.

 They were spending $12k a month to maintain the middleware, but it could not create a single view of the customer across their: